Phone Charging & Signal Boosting

 Earlier phones such as iPhones thru version 4 and Samsungs thru S4 still require unique snap-ins however, and iPhones thru version 7/8 have dedicated snap-ins available.
 So for example, iPhone 8 owners could use either the dedicated snap-in or universal.
 And while universals accommodate phones in cases, they also require manually connecting your phone to the integral power cable (versus just "snapping" it in) and thus don't have the clean and completely wire-free look of dedicated snap-ins.

 Too Cool!
-In early 2017, BMW introduced a wireless charger:
+In 2016, BMW introduced a wireless eject box:

-Simply secure your phone between the two retainers to obtain inductive coupling of both charge and antenna.
-Of course, this works only with phones that support wireless charging (ex: iPhone 8-on, Galaxy S8-on, etc.).
+Secure your phone between the two retainers to obtain inductive coupling of both charge and antenna.
+Made for current BMW's, it will not fit E38 7-series without modification.
+No seperate eject box or snap-in required.
+For phones that support wireless charging (ex: iPhone 8-on, Galaxy S8-on, etc.).

 To locate dedicated snap-in part numbers for older phones, navigate to RealOEM.com and select a current BMW model (such as the current 7-series).
 Then select the Retrofitting/Conversion parts group and scroll down to the Communication and Information section.
 (Such parts are not listed under the E38 7-series since they did not exist when the E38 was made.)